 Submitting Vulnerabilities to Github

-Once you have completed a Scan on your Target:
+After completing a scan on your Target:

-- select "Vulnerabilities" in the sidebar
+- Select Vulnerabilities in the sidebar.

-- click the "Send to Issue Tracker" button at the top of the "Vulnerabilities" panel
+- Click the Send to Issue Tracker button at the top of the Vulnerabilities panel.

 Check your Github Issues page